MultiCraft/repixture/mods/rp_mobs/API.md

 This is supposed to go into `on_step` of the entity definition.
 It must be called every step.

 `dtime` and `moveresult` must be passed from the arguments of the same name of the entity’s `on_step`.

+#### `rp_mobs.handle_dying(self, dtime)`

+Handles the dying state of the mob if the mob has been killed.
+If the internal mob state `_dying` is true, the dying effect is applied and the mob gets removed after a short delay, triggering the `on_death` callback.
+It is recommended to put this function before any other `rp_mobs` subsystem calls.

+See the section about the “Dying” subsystem for details.

+`dtime` must be passed from the argument of the same name of the entity’s `on_step`.

 #### `rp_mobs.handle_node_damage(mob, dtime)`